Lost Highway (film): Soundtrack

-The film's original score was composed by Angelo Badalamenti with additional music by Barry Adamson.
+The film's original score was composed by Angelo Badalamenti, with additional music by Barry Adamson.
 Badalamenti had previously worked with Lynch on Blue Velvet and Twin Peaks.
 Although most of the score was recorded in Prague, additional compositions were done in London.
 In New Orleans, Lynch collaborated with musician Trent Reznor of Nine Inch Nails to provide additional music.
 Together, they created music that accompanied the scenes in which Fred and Renee watch the mysterious VHS tapes.
 Two songs by Reznor and Nine Inch Nails, "The Perfect Drug" and "Driver Down", were specifically composed for the film.
 Reznor then produced a soundtrack album that includes the film's score and songs by artists such as David Bowie, Lou Reed, Marilyn Manson, The Smashing Pumpkins, and Rammstein.

 Marilyn Manson's contributions include their cover of Screamin' Jay Hawkins' "I Put a Spell on You", which was previously released on their 1995 EP Smells Like Children, and "Apple of Sodom", which was specifically written for the film.
 The Smashing Pumpkins' frontman Billy Corgan wrote "Eye" after Lynch rejected an early version of "Tear" from the band's 1998 album Adore.
 Two songs by Rammstein—"Rammstein" and "Heirate Mich"—were included after Lynch listened to their 1995 debut album Herzeleid while exploring locations for the film.
 The track "Insensatez", an instrumental version of the bossa nova song "How Insensitive" by Antônio Carlos Jobim, was also included as part of the film's soundtrack.
-The album, which was released on November 26, 1996, reached No. 7 on the Billboard 200 chart and was certified Gold status in the US.
+The album, which was released on November 26, 1996, reached No. 7 on the Billboard 200 chart and was certified Gold status in the US and Platinum in Canada.